nirjhar323/Machine-Learning-with-ODEs/README.md

 # Machine-Learning-with-ODEs
-This will contain code that applies common ML techniques to Ordinary Differential Equations systems.
+This will contain code that will attempt to to simulate dynamic systems comprised of ODEs using ML constructs such as NNs and SVMs..